mohanpierce99/WebCrawlers/readme.md

 Jeans,
 Underwear,

-http://localhost:3472/shopmango/women?type=clothing, Brings back all data from all the categories http://localhost:3472/shopmango/women?type=clothing&ct=t-shirts,jackets,suits, brings back the mentioned categories http://localhost:3472/shopmango/women?type=clothing&ct=Cardigans and sweaters, brings back cardigans and sweaters Use the categories from above and they are case insensitive while processing so no problems tre
+http://localhost:3472/shopmango/women?type=clothing  , Brings back all data from all the categories http://localhost:3472/shopmango/women?type=clothing&ct=t-shirts,jackets,suits  , brings back the mentioned categories http://localhost:3472/shopmango/women?type=clothing&ct=Cardigans%26amp;eaters  , brings back cardigans and sweaters Use the categories from above and they are case insensitive while processing so no problems tre

 http://localhost:3472/shopmango/women?type=clothing&ct=Jumpsuits,jackets,suits&browser=true By default chromium browser is opened to simulate the automation however u can turn this off by using browser=true